 and Greenhouse Bay

-The Ceballos Lab is a standard cellular/molecular biology, microbiology, and biochemistry lab dedicated primarily to the study of: evolution, ecology, and biogeography of microorganisms; double-stranded DNA virus-host interactions across domains of life; and, the impacts of viral infection on cell function.
-In general, the lab is interested in the role of virus-mediated horizontal gene transfer on phenotype and evolutionary trajectories.
+The Ceballos Lab is a cell and molecular biology, microbiology, and biochemistry lab dedicated to studying: (1) the evolution, ecology, and biogeography of microorganisms; (2) double-stranded DNA virus-host interactions and dynamics across domains of life; (3) impacts of viral infection on cell function; and, (4) development of microbial-based biotechnologies.

-There are four core research projects in the lab with both U.S. and international partners:
+The lab supports four core research projects with both U.S. and international partners:

-(funded by an Arkansas NSF EPSCoR CASE SEED grant)
+(funded in part by an Arkansas NSF EPSCoR CASE SEED grant)

 Synthetic Biology and Biotechnology: Thermophilic Enzyme Sequestration Platforms

 (funded by a NSF MCB grant and a UA Chancellor’s Innovation-Commercialization Fund Award)